Jared Triolo: Major leagues

-In 2024, playing for the Pirates, he batted .216/.296/.315 with nine home runs and 46 RBIs in 394 at bats, playing 61 games at third base, 47 at second base, nine at shortstop, nine at first base, and one in right field.
-His defensive efforts earned him the National League Gold Glove Award at the "Utility" position.
+and batted .216/.296/.315 with nine home runs and 46 RBI in 394 at-bats.
+He played 61 games at third base, 47 at second base, nine at shortstop, nine at first base, and one in right field.
+His defensive efforts earned him the National League Gold Glove Award for utilitymen.

 Triolo began the 2025 season on the injured list with a lumbar spine strain.
-After being activated in July, he was optioned to Indianapolis before being promoted back to the Pirates on August 1.
+He was activated on April 16 and returned to the Pirates.
+In July, he was optioned to Indianapolis after hitting .158 over 55 games with Pittsburgh.
+He was promoted back to the Pirates on August 1.
+Across 107 games played with the Pirates, Triolo hit .227 with seven home runs, 24 RBI, and 13 stolen bases.

+Triolo was named to the Pirates' Opening Day roster to open the 2026 season and had the game-winning RBI in Pittsburgh's 6-5 win over the Miami Marlins on Opening Day.
+He was placed on the injured list on April 5 with a right knee patellar tendon injury.
+He was activated on May 2.